ags3/go-triviapp/README.md

 **Is a web application that will give you fun trivia related to today's date.
 The Application consists of REST API backend and SSR frontend.
 Both applications are written using GoLang.**

+## Infrastructure
+The Helm chart will deploy 2 services: Backend service and Frontend service.
+The backend service have ClusterIP network and run on port 8080.
+Hence, it can only be accessed from inside the cluster.
+This is useful to protect our backend API from being exposed to the public.
+The frontend service can have ClusterIP, NodePort, & LoadBalancer Network.
+Though you are most likely want to expose the frontend to the public, you probably don't want to use ClusterIP for this one.
+I use NodePort for the default.
+The frontend application can call the backend by providing the application container with environment variable BACKEND_URL.
+Assuming both application run in the same namespace, by default I use the name of backend service for the BACKEND_URL value and let the cluster DNS to connect them.
+If you have any domain for the application you can enable nginx ingress, make sure you have nginx ingress controller installed in your cluster.

 ## Helm Chart

 You can easily deploy the application to the Kubernetes cluster using Helm Package Manager.
 The helm chart is included in this repository.
 To make your life even easier I also add Makefile.
 Hence, you can use make command to install, uninstall, plan, test, and etc